tamasmocsanyi/project1/README.md

 This project involves making an API request to the [Football API](https://www.api-football.com/) to gather information about odds offered by various bookmakers, for the Premier League matches that were played on December 30.
 The main goal is to rank the bookmakers based on their offering of odds for a particular betting market.

 ## Getting Started
+1. **Tools**
+   For the project I am using Jupyter Notebooks with popular libraries like Pandas and Numpy for data manipulation and Matplotlib and Seaborn to create visualizations.

-1. **API Key:**
+2. **API Key:**
    Get your API key from [Football API](https://www.api-football.com/) to access the data.

-2. **Project Details:**
+## **Project Details**
    - The initial step is to retrieve information of bets for the Premier League fixtures that were played on December 30 using the 'https://v3.football.api-sports.io/odds' endpoint.

-   - The script makes an API request to the "odds" endpoint and saves the received JSON response to a file for future reference and data manipulation.
+   - The script makes an API request to the "odds" endpoint and saves the JSON response to a file for future reference and data manipulation.

    - After retrieving the JSON data, the script parses it, and additional processing is performed.
 This includes deleting and renaming columns to refine the dataset and for clarity.